Martín Anselmi

 Martín Rodrigo Anselmi (born 11 July 1985) is an Argentine professional football manager.
+He is the head coach of La Liga club Elche.

 Early life

 Born in Rosario, Santa Fe, Anselmi played youth football for Ferro Carril Oeste.
 He also has a journalism degree at DeporTEA in Buenos Aires, but never worked in the profession.

 Career

 Early career

 Anselmi began his career with Excursionistas' youth setup in 2015, and had a brief stint at CAI before being invited by Gabriel Milito to join his staff at Independiente in 2016.

 In 2017, Anselmi joined Atlanta as Francisco Berscé's assistant.
 In the following year, he moved abroad and was named in charge of Ecuadorian side Universidad Católica del Ecuador's reserve team.

 In 2019, after a short period at Real Garcilaso, Anselmi returned to Ecuador and became Miguel Ángel Ramírez's assistant at Independiente del Valle.
 He followed Ramírez to Internacional, but left the club on 11 June when the manager was dismissed.